decorator-factory/typing-tips/docs/main-tutorial/1-working-with-classes/index.md

 ## Think of the kittens

-The three methods we just added may look fine, but they have a few problems that can manifest when we try using our class.
+The three methods we just added may look fine, but they have a few problems that can manifest when our class will be used in practice.

 - Adopting several kittens

     The `adopt_kittens()` method says that you need a _list_ of kittens.
 That's a bit too restrictive.
     If I have a tuple of kittens or an iterator of kittens, should they be left cold and hungry?
-    Or should the caller do `list(tuple)` which takes extra time and memory?
+    Or should the caller do `list(kittens)` which takes extra time and memory?

-    Moreover, it's legal for the function to modify the list provided in the argument.
+    Moreover, it's legal for the method to modify the list provided in the argument.
+But that doesn't fit the intention of `adopt_kittens()`.

 - Getting all the kittens